 The playgrounds inner spaces will be lit with bright soft lighting that will provide both decoration and safety.
-These lights will be housed behind frosted polycarbonate to
+These lights will be housed behind frosted polycarbonate to protect them and diffuse the light.

 The approach to the general pathways is to meet required P lighting levels, with use of City of Adelaide approved fittings, and by upgrading existing fittings as required.